eflukx/home/README.md

 This project has the aim to provide realtime insight in the engerie consumption, solar production and the use of other natural resources in the home environment.

-For it project is still in it's _very_ early stages and holds little less than some configuration scripts and other technical 'spikes'.
+This project is still in it's _very_ early stages and holds little less than some configuration scripts and other technical 'spikes' but it will grow in the future.

 Modules
 ------